tortellini-tools/action/README.dev.md

 # Developer documentation

 ## Code in Main

-These tools rely on the availability of `Node.js`.
+This tool relies on the availability of `Node.js`.
 Please check if you have `Node.js` and the related package manager `npm` available on your system and verify that the version of `Node.js` is at least `14`.

 ```bash